graphite-project/graphite-web/docs/config-local-settings.rst

 such as PostgreSQL or MySQL is required so that all instances may share the same data source.

 .. note ::
-  As of Django 1.2, the database configuration is specified by the DATABASES dictionary.
+  As of Django 1.2, the database configuration is specified by the DATABASES dictionary instead of the old ``DATABASE_*`` format.
+Users must use the new specification to have a working database.
-  For compatibility with Django 1.1, Graphite's default Sqlite database configuration still uses the old method.
-This means that users running under Django 1.4 will not have a working default.
-  In any case, it is recommended that all users on Django 1.2 or above explicitly specify a database configuration using the new format

 See the
 `Django documentation <https://docs.djangoproject.com/en/dev/ref/settings/#databases>`_
 for full documentation of the DATABASE setting.
-Users on Django 1.1 will require setting the deprecated ``DATABASE_*`` settings outlined in the `Django 1.1 documentation <https://docs.djangoproject.com/en/1.1/ref/settings/#database-engine>`_

 .. note ::
    Remember, setting up a new database requires running ``manage.py syncdb`` to create the initial